-Now in its fifth year, Forum Europe’s 2020 Future of Transport Conference in Brussels will gather key stakeholders from across Europe to debate the critical pillars of EU transport policy and to discuss what we can expect from the next five years of EU policymaking at the outset of the new Commission.
+Now in its fifth year, Forum Europe’s 2020 Future of Transport Conference in Brussels will gather key stakeholders to debate the critical pillars of EU transport policy, explore the role technology will play in achieving our vision for the future of mobility and discuss what we can expect from the next five years of EU policymaking under the leadership of the new Commission in this sector.

 MEP, Chair of Transport and Tourism Committee